Maga-333/picklu/README.md

-# 🧠 Picklu – USB Forensics & Error File Scanner
+🧠 Picklu – USB Forensics & Error File Scanner

-Picklu is a smart Python-based cyber security tool that:
+Picklu is a smart Python-based USB security tool that:

-- 🔌 Detects and scans mounted USB drives
+    🔌 Detects and scans mounted USB drives

-- 🛡️ Identifies files containing hacker code or suspicious patterns
+    🛡️ Identifies files containing hacker code or suspicious patterns

-- 🧹 Automatically removes error or malicious files
+    🧹 Automatically removes error or malicious files

-- 📁 Categorizes files into Safe ✅ and Dangerous ❌
+    📁 Categorizes files into Safe ✅ and Dangerous ❌

-- 🧾 Logs all activity with clear timestamps
+    🧾 Logs all activity with clear timestamps

-- 💻 Lightweight, portable, and fast
+    💻 Lightweight, portable, and fast

----

-## 🔧 How to Install
+🔧 How to Install

-### 1. Clone the repository
+1. Clone the repository

 git clone https://github.com/Maga-333/Picklu.git

-#2.
-Navigate into the project directory
+2. Navigate into the project directory

 cd Picklu

 3. Create a Python virtual environment